-When I decided to adopt Portugal as my new home, I was also adamant to learn as much about the country as possible, so starting a blog seemed like the perfect way to wrap my head around the history, architecture, economy, food, culture and all the wonderful places to visit.
+When I decided to adopt Portugal as my new home, I was also adamant to learn as much about the country as possible, so starting a blog about Portugal seemed like the perfect way to wrap my head around the history, architecture, economy, food, culture and all the wonderful places to visit.
 The strategy worked and it's fair to say I now know more about Portugal than Australia (perhaps a blog about my own country could be a project for the future...).

 As a travel photographer, I've been snapping my way around Portugal to showcase the beautiful destinations the country has to offer, so set aside some time to browse my video blog series and places to visit photo gallery.
-This comprehensive gallery features cities and towns from all over the country and includes an overview of each location to help you discover the best places in Portugal on your next trip (yes, there's way more to see than just Lisbon, Porto and the Algarve!).
+This gallery features cities and towns from all over the country and includes an overview of each location to help you discover the best places to visit in Portugal on your next trip (yes, there's way more to see than just Lisbon, Porto and the Algarve!).